abylAI02/votingapp_v2/README.md

 > [!NOTE]
-> If you are having problem getting the SMS from the Digital-ID use the default test code which is 00000
+> If you are having problem getting the SMS from the Digital-ID in votingapp-v2.vercel.app/ use the default test code which is 00000
 # Development of the Information Security System for Electronic Voting

 ## Table of Contents